ArsamAryandoust/ArsamAryandoust/README.md

 Hello world 👋.
-I am exploring applications of AI for mitigating climate change.
+I explore how AI can assist humanity to mitigate climate change.
 Check out my [list of publications](https://scholar.google.com/citations?user=bC7mSGUAAAAJ&hl) for more.
 Always happy to chat about new methods and ideas, so feel free to [reach out](https://usys.ethz.ch/personen/profil.MjEzNzU5.TGlzdC82MzcsMzIwMTk3MjIy.html).